chris-mcnulty/ideaspace/replit.md

   - Dark mode support

 ## System Architecture
-Nebula is a multi-tenant web application with a clear separation of concerns between frontend and backend.
+Nebula is a multi-tenant web application with an ideas-centric architecture that supports flexible, non-linear module journeys.

+### Ideas-Centric Architecture (Nov 2025)
+The platform has been refactored to treat **ideas** as first-class entities independent of any specific module:
+- **Ideas Table**: Core entity storing all ideas (participant-generated, facilitator-entered, preloaded, or imported)
+- **Workspace Modules**: Configurable modules per workspace with enable/disable, ordering, and JSONB config
+- **Module Runs**: Track individual executions of modules for repeatable sessions
+- **Flexible Journeys**: Facilitators can create custom module sequences (e.g., preload ideas → 2x2 grid → marketplace → results)
+- **Smart Results**: Only display data from actually-used modules

 ### UI/UX Decisions
 The design system features a dark mode with a primary purple accent, dark blue-black backgrounds, and a custom font (Avenir Next LT Pro).
 Branding includes Synozur logos and a favicon.
 The UI incorporates gradient text effects, automatic elevation on hover states, and organization-specific branding in headers.
 Navigation includes a consistent sticky header with a theme toggle and user profile menu.